Promptable Game Models: Text-Guided Game Simulation via Masked Diffusion Models: Conclusions

 \section{Conclusions}

-In this paper, we demonstrate the feasibility of learning game engines solely from annotated data and show that textual action representations are critical for unlocking high-level and fine-grained control over the generation process, and enabling compelling constraint- and goal-driven generation applications.
-These results, jointly with two richly-annotated text-video datasets, pave the way towards learning game engines for complex, real-world scenes.
+In this paper, we demonstrate the feasibility of learning game models able to answer challenging user prompts and show that textual action representations are critical for unlocking fine-grained control over the generation process, and enabling compelling constraint- and goal-driven generation applications.
+These results, jointly with two richly-annotated text-video datasets, pave the way towards learning game models for complex, real-world scenes.